 Director of Medical Technology Innovation

 +44 (0) 113 3430920

 Dr Dixon-Hardy is an experienced programme manager and project director with an extensive background in scientific research and teaching.

 She is Director of Medical Technologies Innovation at the University of Leeds, Operations Director for the Medical Technologies Innovation and Knowledge Centre, Deputy Director of the EPSRC Centre for Innovative Manufacturing in Medical Devices.
 She was Director of Operations for the WELMEC Centre of Excellence in Medical Engineering 2009-15 and continues to manage the continuation of the activity through the Medical Engineering Initiative funded by the Wellcome Trust.
 Jo is also a qualified Business and Executive Coach and contributes significantly to the development and delivery of initiatives which help early career researchers in medical technologies realise their potential.

-Dr Mike Raxworthy
+Prof Mike Raxworthy

 Regener8 Director of Operations

 Prof Mike Raxworthy is a biomedical scientist and holds a PhD from the University of Leeds as well an MBA from Warwick Business School.